 Conclusions

-The effect of multi-ionic solution in Assisted-Reverse Electrodialysis (A-RED) unit for recovering mineral from river RO brine and directly remineralize its permeate was investigated.
-This work focused on the study of the behaviour of laboratory-scale SUEZ stack and cation and anion exchange membrane (CEM and AEM) transport when two/three salts solutions were used.
+The behaviour in Assisted-Reverse Electrodialysis (A-RED) unit with multi-ionic solution for recovering minerals from river RO brine and directly remineralize its permeate was investigated.
+A laboratory-scale stack and cation and anion exchange membrane (CEM and AEM) transport when two/three-salt solutions were used.
 The experiments were performed using two or three cations/anions in competition and fixing the same anion/cation, including sodium, chloride, calcium, magnesium, potassium, bicarbonates and sulphates.
-A reference composition was selected on the base of a real Seine river RO unit but, then, the effect of applied voltage/current, brine and permeate conductivities and compositions was studied to investigate membrane behaviour at different operating conditions.
-Apparent transport numbers and membrane selectivities were calculated referring to sodium and chloride as reference ion among the cations and anions, respectively.
+A reference composition was selected on the basis of a real Seine river RO unit, while the effect of applied voltage/current, brine and permeate conductivities and compositions was studied to investigate the membrane behaviour at different operating conditions.
+Apparent transport numbers and membrane selectivities were calculated using sodium and chloride as reference ion among the cations and anions, respectively.

-The A-RED unit had similar behaviour when sodium and/or calcium chlorides were used, achieving the highest current density, thus permeate remineralization demonstrating a similar CEM affinity to both ions.
-The use of potassium reached slightly lower performances, while the presence of magnesium ions resulted in a higher stack resistance.
-Regarding anions, the presence of bicarbonates and/or sulphates compared to the only chlorides provided 20-25 % lower current, demonstrating the higher stack resistance to the their transport.
+The A-RED unit showed similar behaviour when sodium and/or calcium chlorides were used, achieving the highest current density, thus permeate remineralization demonstrating similar CEM affinity to both ions.
+The use of potassium achieved slightly lower performances, while the presence of magnesium ions resulted in a higher stack resistance.
+Regarding anions, the presence of bicarbonates and/or sulphates compared to chlorides-only provided 20-25 % lower current, demonstrating the higher stack resistance to their transport.

 Current density as well as brine and permeate conductivities had negligible effect on membrane properties at the tested operating conditions.
-Conversely, brine composition had the main effect leading to large variation in transport numbers, i.e. for calcium transport number from ~0.32 to ~0.81 when the calcium versus sodium concentration ratio was increased from 0.2 to 5.
+Conversely, brine composition had the main effect leading to large variation in transport numbers, i.e. for calcium transport number from ~0.32 to ~0.81 when the calcium versus sodium concentration ratio was increased from 0.20 to 5.
 Interestingly, cation selectivities were reduced from ~1.9 to ~0.8, on average depending on the ion, as the ion concentration ratio increased.
 Conversely, AEM selectivities remained constant as the ion concentration ratio increased at values of ~0.6 and ~1.4 for bicarbonates and sulphates.

-This study had provided interesting insights into the characterization of ions transport through IEMs in the A-RED unit when multi-ionic solutions are used for mineral recovery from river RO brine and remineralization of its permeate, and may be a first step towards the widespread of its application.
+This study provided interesting insights into the characterization of ions transport through IEMs in the A-RED unit when multi-ionic solutions are used for mineral recovery from river RO brine and remineralization of its permeate, and may be a first step towards the widespread of its application.

 List of abbreviations